PCSX2/pcsx2/pcsx2/Docs/readme Playground.txt

 Jake.Stine		-	MTGS, counters, timing/syncing, general coding.
 ramapcsx2		-	pcsx2 tweaker, always finds those magic values that make the game work. :p

-Beta Tester(s):
+Beta Testers (alphabetically):

+Bositman		-	Setup our Playground forums and helps moderate them.
+Also beta tests for us and actively contributes in Playground discussion.
+Crushtest		-	Helps with Playground beta testing and discussion.
-Krakatos		-	Devotes several hours of his day to playground testing and discussion.
+Krakatos		-	Project Management and Playground forums moderation.
+Devotes several hours of his day to playground beta-testing and discussion.

 Additional Credits:

 Special thanks to the official pcsx2 team for making ps2 emulation a reality!
+Also a big special-thanks to the pcsx2 team for hosting our Playground forums and builds!
 More info about the official pcsx2 team can be found in "readme 0.9.4.txt"

 Added Features and Improvements: